wongstephen/wongstephen/README.md

 #### I'm a Full-stack software developer

 Welcome to my GitHub!
-I am a software developed with experience of leading complex projects of scale.
-My passion is mentoring and constantly learning.
+I am a software developer with experience of leading complex projects of scale.
+My passion in life is to continously learn and give back by mentoring peers.

 Technologies: React JS, Javascript, Node, MongoDB, SQL, Express,